 Funding maximum is up to \$45K, though projects are typically funded in the \$5-\$10K range.
-The program is open to Los Alamos National Laboratory Technical Staff Members and/or Los Alamos National Laboratory postdocs.
+The program is open to Los Alamos National Laboratory staff, postdocs, and students.
 Requests are evaluated as received throughout the FY, with no due date.